aturcotte/exquires/docs/usage.rst

     $ exquires-run --proj my_project

-By default, ``exquires-run`` displays progress information.
+By default, :program:`exquires-run` displays progress information.
 You can disable this output using:

 .. code-block:: console